alexandreroman/hello-spring-k8s/README.md

 <img src="https://i.imgur.com/ONL4XgA.png" alt="App screenshot"/>

-Source code does not depend on any Kubernetes library, just plain Spring stuff.
+Source code does not depend on Kubernetes at all, just plain Spring stuff.
 See for example the backend source code:
 ```java
 import com.fasterxml.jackson.annotation.JsonInclude;